myquay/michael-mckenna.com/blog/content/post/2015/improving-conversion-rates-in-kicksmoking.md

 tags = ["article", "product", "kicksmoking"]
 +++

-> [In part 1 of this series](http://michael-mckenna.com/blog/monetising-kicksmoking) we looked at the current state of the application KickSmoking.
+> [In part 1 of this series](https://michael-mckenna.com/monetising-kicksmoking) we looked at the current state of the application KickSmoking.
 In this series we'll take a look at some of the ways we're going improve conversion rates.

-### Always  take care of your loyal users

-People won't give you money if you treat them poorly.

-There are two main groups of users on KickSmoking, those on the free app and those on the paid app.
-With features such as trial accounts and in-app purchases available to Windows Phone developers there's really no need to have multiple apps, however I don't want to leave one group of users out in the cold so we're forced to maintain two apps in the app store.
+The problem we were having was getting people to upgrade from the free version to the paid version.
+Having them as two seperate apps makes the upgrade process basically impossible.
+With features such as trial accounts and in-app purchases available to Windows Phone developers there's really no need to have multiple apps anymore, however I don't want to leave one group of users out in the cold so we're forced to maintain two apps in the app store.

+### What's going to change

-Because we don't want to force people to download a new app just to unlock all the features we're also going to support in-app purchases in the free version of the application which will bring it to feature parity of the pro version.
+Because we don't want to force people to download a new app just to unlock all the features, we're going to support in-app purchases in the free version of the application.
+Upgrading the free version will bring it to feature parity with the pro version.

 This has a few benefits

-* If someone bought the old KickSmoking pro version they will be seamlessly upgraded.
+* If someone bought the old KickSmoking pro they will be fully supported.
 * If someone downloaded the free version they will now have the convenience of upgrading in-app.

 **If it was free before, it's free now.**  All features that people used to enjoy for free will always be free.
 People just feel sad when you take things away - especially if you haven't warned them!
 But we want people to upgrade so there needs to be a reason to upgrade.
 We will be adding new features only available to our paying customers.